Are you confused about LAMP, LEMP, MEAN, XAMPP, WAMP, and AMPPS stack terminology?

 In XAMPP, X stands for cross-platform, A for Apache, M for MariaDB, and P for PHP or Perl.

 XAMPP is one of the best Apache distributions that helps developers create a local web server for testing and deployment purposes.
 It was designed to be the easiest way to install and run a development server.
-Since its cross-platform, you can use on Windows, macOS, or Linux.
+Since it’s cross-platform, you can use it on Windows, macOS, or Linux.

 It got plenty of add-ons like Drupal, Joomla, WordPress, Magento, SuiteCRM, etc. to get your project started in minutes.

 The full form of WAMP is Windows, Apache, MySQL, and PHP.
 As you can guess, the underline operating system is Windows.